 A good fit depends on what you want to study, size, geography, and social aspects, among other factors.

 Do I have to know what I want to study in college before I apply?

 It depends where you apply.
 In some cases, you will need to apply to a certain school or major within the university while in other cases, the school may want you to indicate where you think you're headed with your education.

 When do I need to start my applications?

 Applications can be due anytime between October - June, many are due November - January, some have rolling admissions.
-You want to give yourself a few months craft a strong application
+You want to give yourself at least a few months to craft a strong application.

 How do I write a great college essay?

 A great college essay allows your voice, personality, interests, and / or passions to come through.

 Some colleges request letters from counselors and / or teachers who know you best.
 Others allow letters from community members with whom you've engaged outside of school.

 Do I have to take the